red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 </code></div>

-Connect via ssh to one of the nodes on which you stopped the Gluster processes above.
+Connect via SSH to one of the nodes on which you stopped the Gluster processes above.
+We use **rhgs2** in the example.

 ```bash
 ssh rhgs2